jsconf/wwwtf.berlin/welcome/index.md

 The tickets might not look the same, but they do cover all local systems and allows you to transfer from one to the other to complete your journey.
 [You can find the different zones on the map](http://www.bvg.de/de/index.php?section=downloads&cmd=58&download=399), that helps you to decide whether you need an AB or ABC ticket.

 There are also taxis.
-In my experience, they're reasonably priced (compared to Scandinavia at least) and drivers take the most direct route or even ask your preference if you show any German proficiency.
+They're reasonably priced (compared to Scandinavia at least) and drivers take the most direct route or even ask your preference if you show any German proficiency.

 ### From TXL
 From Tegel Airport, the easiest way to get to the city center is to take the "TXL" bus route that goes directly there.
 You'll need an AB ticket, which will cost €2.70 and is valid for the rest of your journey inside the AB zone, including transfers.